arcanecode/DataFabricator/Documentation/Get-FabricatedPostalCode.md

 ## OUTPUTS

-A string with the five digit zip code in 00000 format, or 00000-0000 if the Plus4 switch is used.
+A string with a generated postal code, matching the format for the country code used (US by defalt)

 ## NOTES